abbodi1406/BatUtil/uup-converter-wimlib/README.md

 - Optional: set convert-UUP option `AddUpdates` to 1

 - You must have Windows 10 Host OS, or install Windows 10 ADK

-- You must choose an option with install.wim file (option 1 or 2)

 - If updates are detected, you will have extra option `9 - Add Updates`.
 Enter 9 to change the status (Yes or No) before choosing option 1 or 2